HilmiCy/personal-finance/README.md

 ## License

-This project is created for educational and portfolio purposes.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in accordance with the license terms.

+See the [License.md](License.md) file for more information.

 ---